vzakharchenko/remote-ctrl-gsm/README.md

 ## Features
  - control vehicle through 3g,4g,lte
+ - works [through the cloud](./cloud) or through another microtik with a public ip
+ - Can be used as a Wi-Fi extender
  - support unlimited number of registered devices
  - enable/disable Theft Alarm
  - installed as a separate application (GSM Remote Ctrl)

 ## Requirements
 1. Setup Mikrotik ltap mini lte kit to the vehicle
-2. Setup (Mikrotik Hap AC2)[https://mikrotik.com/product/hap_ac2] (or analog) at home with public IP or buy the virtual machine with public IP on the cloud.
+2. Setup [Mikrotik Hap AC2](https://mikrotik.com/product/hap_ac2) (or analog) at home with public IP or buy the virtual machine with public IP on the cloud.

 ## Modified application https://play.google.com/store/apps/details?id=com.inventec.iMobile2
 What changed: